-During 2020/21 the Pensions Administration Team processed retirements for 881 new pensioners.
-The table below breaks these down into retirement types.
+The Pensions Administration Team processed 1,400 retirements from both active to pensioner and deferred to pensioner status during 2022/23.
+The table below breaks these down into retirement types:

 Retirement Type Status Active to Pensioner Status Deferred to Pensioner

-III Health 28 11
+III Health 41 8

-Early Reduced 301 194
+Early Reduced 536 273

-Redundancy/Efficiency 54 0
+Redundancy/Efficiency 74 0

-Normal 2 197
+Normal 10 277

-Late 81 13
+Late 141 40

-Major projects undertaken by the administration team during 2020/21 have included the enhancement of online services for members and delivery of services whilst working remotely.
-The Fund brought to a conclusion the reconciliation of Guaranteed Minimum Pensions (GMPs) with HMRC and prepared for the rectification stage.
-The Fund also began work with participating employers in preparation for the impact of the McCloud-Sargeant judgement.
+Projects undertaken by the administration team during 2022/23 have included the enhancement of online services for members and preparation for the McCloud rectification.
+Having brought to a conclusion the reconciliation of Guaranteed Minimum Pensions (GMPs) with HMRC, the Team undertook significant work to progress the rectification stage of this project.
+Whilst much of the work was carried out during the year, the correction of pensions following GMP Rectification will be carried out in 2023/24.

-The administration team has continued to develop significant technological enhancements during 2020/21.
+The administration team has continued to develop technological enhancements during 2022/23.
 The Team has continued to develop its web-based communication platform for scheme employers.
 A number of scheme employers utilise the platform to run benefit estimates, allowing those employers to see the cost of allowing an employee to access benefits early on redundancy or business efficiency grounds.
 The Team has also rolled out secure information exchange for employers, replacing many paper forms.
-For larger employers, the availability of Monthly Data Collection (MDC) allows automated data collection each month, significantly reducing the year end burden for both the Team and participating employers.
+Major work in planned to overhaul the Fund's employer portal, with preparations taking place during 2022/23 ahead of installation and launch in 2023/24.

-During 2020/21 Annual Benefit Statements were made available to members for the first time through the Fund's online portal.
+During 2022/23 Annual Benefit Statements were made available to members through the Fund's online portal.
 The portal provides a range of services to members, who are able to access their own pension record online and run estimates of retirement benefits.
 Scheme members can view and amend Nomination details as well as the personal details held by the Fund.
+As at March 2023, 19,626 members had registered for the Portal, 34,236 online estimates had been carried out, and 15,545 changes had been transacted online.